moondance-labs/tanssi-docs/builders/manage/sudo/maintenance.md

 ---
-title: Using Maintenance Mode
+title: Enabling Maintenance Mode
 description: Learn how to use Sudo to turn on and off maintenance mode, which effectively pauses your appchain while still producing blocks and allowing select calls.
 ---

-# Using Maintenance Mode
+# Enabling Maintenance Mode

 ## Introduction {: #introduction }